Consensys/security-workshop-for-devs/README.md

 # How To Not Get Rekt: Secure Smart Contract Development

+In this workshop we'll practice detecting & preventing common bugs in Solidity/EVM smart contracts.
+We'll solve challenges from [CaptureTheEther](https://capturetheether.com) and [OpenZeppelin Ethernaut](https://ethernaut.openzeppelin.com) and learn how to use [Mythril](https://github.com/ConsenSys/mythril) and [MythX](https://mythx.io) during development to prevent security bugs and verify security properties.

 ## Preparation

 Here's how to get set up for the workshop.
 It should be super easy except if you're using Windows.